saamerm/AngularJS/README.md

 - Services across the components

 Angular modules - At least one root that consolidate the components together
+* Installation comments
+Node.js was installed at
+   /usr/local/bin/node
+npm was installed at
+   /usr/local/bin/npm
+Make sure that /usr/local/bin is in your $PATH.

 ##### Module 2-